UWTSD Home - Study With Us - Undergraduate Courses - Primary Education with QTS (BA)

 Applicants must have all three of the following:

-• Grade C or above in GCSE English Language or English Literature or Welsh Language or Welsh Literature.
+• Grade C (grade 4 in England) or above in GCSE English Language or Welsh Language or a standard equivalent.

-• Grade C or above in GCSE Mathematics or GCSE Numeracy.
+• Grade C (grade 4 in England) or above in GCSE Mathematics or GCSE Numeracy or a standard equivalent.

 If accepted onto our programme, you will be required to obtain a clear enhanced DBS (Disclosure and Barring Service formerly known as CRB, Criminal Records Bureau) clearance check as soon as possible.
 There is a fee associated with the service and you should ensure that you opt for the 'update' service.